linux-system-roles/rhc/README.md

 Possible values of this variable:

-* `null` or an empty value: the ansible host name is not changed.
+* `null` or an empty string: the ansible host name is not changed.
 * `{state: absent}`: the ansible host name is unset in the insights-client config file and Host Based Inventory (HBI) is updated to use the system host name.
 * any other string value: the ansible host name is changed in Host Based Inventory (HBI).